 - How can we change our business processes to address any of the points raised above?

-The philosophies and tools of lean and systems thinking can help a great deal here.
+The philosophies and tools of lean and can help a great deal here.
 Start with specifying value from the customer’s perspective, and make sure everything you do is as aligned to their needs as possible.
 Don’t be afraid to experiment and try/measure/improve.
 And of course, be sure to ask your customers what they want and value (although I’m sure this goes without saying).

 It produces benefits that you might not expect…